rjlopezdev/ngx-guardian/README.md

 | setFromStorage | boolean | false | - | Set role by localStorage value
 | unauthorizedRoute | string | //TO SPECIFY | - | Route to navigate if no manager set
 | noGrantedRoute | string | //TO SPECIFY | - | Route to navigate if user has no permissions

+# Manager preference setup

+As there are different strategies to configure the default manager, the following priority has been established:

+1. _setFromLocalStorage_ has priority over _defaultRole_ strategie.
+2. If no _setFromLocalStorage_ strategie is provided, default manager will be set with _defaultRole_ strategie.
+3. If no set manager strategie is provided, the permission manager will be disabled.

 # Proposed files structure